Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Introduction and motivation

-Although past studies \citep{naka2015,gibeau2021} have explored space-time $p_w$--$u$ correlations across the TBL using long time series at a specific $x$-location (and relying on Taylor's hypothesis to infer spatial data from time series), the streamwise array of the present study enables isolation of $p_w$--$u$ correlations influenced by motions that are large in both time and streamwise extent, without invoking Taylor's hypothesis.
+Although past studies \citep{naka2015,gibeau2021} have explored space-time $p_w$--$u$ correlations across the TBL using long time series at a specific $x$-location (and relying on Taylor's hypothesis to infer spatial data), the streamwise array of the present study enables isolation of $p_w$--$u$ correlations influenced by motions that are large in both time and streamwise extent, without invoking Taylor's hypothesis.
 This study starts by describing the experimental methodology (\S\,\ref{setup}), which includes a new streamwise-oriented microphone array for spatio-temporal measurements of wall-pressure.
-Data validation is presented in \S\,\ref{results1} and \S\,\ref{results2}.
-These wall-pressure data are then used in \S\,\ref{results3} for correlation analysis with the streamwise velocity data across the TBL, to infer the origin of large-scale $p_w$ sources, their average convection velocity, and how these vary with Reynolds number.
+Data validation is presented in \S\,\ref{results1} and \S\,\ref{results2} by testing the $p_w$-spectra for: (i) the efficacy of the anti-aliasing methodology, and (ii) a collapse when outer-scaling is applied across a low-to-high $Re_{\tau}$ range \citep{dacome:2025a,pirozzoli2025}, respectively.
+These wall-pressure data are then used in \S\,\ref{results3} for correlation analysis with the streamwise velocity data across the TBL, to infer the turbulent flow regions being coherent with the outer scaled $p_w$, their average convection velocity, and how these vary with Reynolds number.